-How To Create Lasting Brand Partnerships That Contribute To Channel Success
+How To Create Lasting Brand Deals That Contribute To Channel Success

 Ad spend on digital video continues to grow, with marketers reporting an increase in budgets by 25% year-on-year.
 While this growth has been interrupted by the economic impact of Covid-19, brand deals continue to be a hot topic as content creation evolves.
 Creators and brands alike have realized the revenue potential of extending their personal brand beyond AdSense by leveraging their dedicated fanbase.
 Now, one of the most popular ways creators add a new revenue stream to their business is with brand deals.
 However, securing brand deals requires creators to lay the groundwork with quality content and a carefully crafted strategy.